-The Second Stipulation provides that once Up-front Financing Costs are known, if actual Up-front Financing Costs are in excess of the amounts included in the IAL as described in Finding of Fact 43, DEC shall establish a regulatory asset to defer any excess amounts of Up-front Financing Costs, and preserve those costs to consider for later recovery in DEC's next respective general rate cases.
+The Second Stipulation provides that once Up-front Financing Costs are known, if actual Up-front Financing Costs are in excess of the amounts included in the IAL as described in Finding of Fact 48, DEC shall establish a regulatory asset to defer any excess amounts of Up-front Financing Costs, and preserve those costs to consider for later recovery in DEC's next respective general rate cases.
 (Second Stipulation, § II.A.)
 In addition, the regulatory asset shall accrue carrying costs at DEC's respective net-of-tax WACC return.
 (Id.)
-The Second Stipulation further provides that any excess or over-collection of Up-front Financing Costs shall be set aside in a regulatory liability, accruing carrying costs at DEC's respective net-of-tax WACC return, to be considered for return to customers in DEC's next respective general rate case.
+The Second Stipulation further provides that any excess or over-collection of Up-front Financing Costs at DEC's respective net-of-tax WACC return to customers in DEC's next respective net-of-tax WACC return to customers in DEC's next respective general rate case.
 (Id. § II.B.)